Kállai kettős (Ligeti): Composition

-This composition was written in 1950, when Ligeti was still living in Hungary.
-As Hungarian composer Béla Bartók, Ligeti was very interested in adapting and arranging Hungarian traditional music with his own style.
-During this period, Hungary was going through a repressive Stalinist era.
-Ligeti himself commented once on one of its performances:
+Kállai kettős was written in 1950, when Ligeti was still living in Hungary.
+It was never given a formal premiere, though it was published by Schott Music in 1952.
+It was written during a repressive Stalinist era in Hungary, and Ligeti later commented on one of the early performances of the piece:

 József Gát, an outstanding piano teacher and choral director, asked me for a folksong arrangement for 'his choir', in 1950, without telling me what 'his choir' was called.
 He probably didn't wish to embarrass me and I thought nothing of it at the time.
 A few weeks later I was summoned by the state security (called ÁVÓ in Hungary).
 At the stipulated time I had to report to the ÁVÓ headquarters at the infamous Andrássy út 60.
 I was led into an auditorium where József Gát and about fifty women and men were assembled, dressed in the state security uniform of the armed border troops.
 They sang my work.